-Project Overview: Cardno ChemRisk was contacted by a cheese manufacturer to assess the public health risk posed by polypropylene plastic particles that had broken off the food processing equipment and contaminated several batches of bulk cheese.
-The manufacturer was interested in assessing whether the presence of plastic in the cheese constituted a health hazard for consumers and whether a recall for the potentially contaminated batches of cheese should be issued.
+Project Overview: Cardno ChemRisk was contacted by a bread manufacturer to assess the public health risk posed by a butanone-based ink that had migrated from plastic food packaging onto a bread product.
+The manufacturer was interested in understanding the human health risk associated with ingesting this bread and determining whether a recall should be issued.

-Our Approach: Cardno ChemRisk performed a thorough review of the literature regarding the toxicity of polypropylene plastic and performed a risk assessment related to the potential health hazards from consuming the contaminated cheese.
-Based on the literature review and risk assessment, Cardno ChemRisk determined that due to subsequent processing of the cheese, the presence of plastic particles posed minimal toxicological risk.
-No recall was issued.
+Our Approach: Cardno ChemRisk performed a thorough review of literature regarding the toxicity of butanone following ingestion and performed a quantitative risk assessment related to the potential health hazards associated from this scenario, considering child, teenager, and adult consumers.